matthewearl/pyquake/blender.md

 Setup is complicated by the fact that we need to be able to import external libraries into Blender's Python path.
 To do this you'll need a Python virtualenv installed on your machine.
-The Python binary that the virtualenv uses needs to be the same minor version as Blender's (ie. 3.7.x if using Blender 2.90.1).
+The Python binary that the virtualenv uses needs to be the same minor version as Blender's (ie. 3.10.x if using Blender 3.2.0).

 On Linux one way to achieve this is by using [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) on the Python binary distributed with Blender:

 ```
-mkvirtualenv blendquake -p ~/blender-2.90.1-linux64/2.90/python/bin/python3.7m
+mkvirtualenv blendquake -p ~/blender-3.2.0-linux-x64/3.2/python/bin/python3.10
 ```

 Once activated, checkout this repo, `cd` into it, and `pip install -e . -v` to install the repo in development mode

 Next, start Blender.
+Set the render engine to cycles.
 From an empty scene, open the text editor, create a new script, and paste in the following code:

 ```
 # Setup path.
 Change the paths here to point to your virtualenv's